evanodell/evanodell.com/projects/datasets/hansard-data/index.md

 Documentation for previous versions of the _Hansard Speeches and Sentiment_ dataset can be found [here](https://evanodell.com/projects/datasets/hansard-data/archive/)

 The `hansard_senti_post_V24` dataset contains 2,169,348 speeches and 373,323,215 words.
 The `hansard_senti_pre_V24` dataset contains 2,977,461 speeches and 406,062,364 words.
 It can be accessed through [Zenodo](https://zenodo.org/record/579712), and is distributed under a Creative Commons 4.0 BY-SA license.
-The latest version, V2.4 corrects errors introduced by Regex in V2.2, improves encoding issues in speeches, corrects several spelling mistakes in the hansard record, removes more identified duplicate speeches, and updates some MPs' names.
+The latest version, V2.4 corrects errors introduced by Regex in V2.2, improves encoding issues in speeches, corrects several spelling mistakes in the hansard record, removes duplicate speeches, updates some MPs' names, and includes speeches up to the summer recess starting on 2017-07-20.
 For details on how speech sentiments were classified, [see below](/datasets/hansard-data/#sentiment-classification-methods).

 ## Changes in V2.4